lawrenceevalyn/MASTERS-ESSAY/research-log.md

+## 30 September 2014

+Got started with WordSmith Tools!

+Wanted to do some keyword analysis but the reference corpuses aren't available freely; sent requests for BNC and a Canadian corpus.

+Did some wordlists in the mean time.
+Found stoplists and lemma lists online, but couldn't figure out how to remove BE and HAVE; the stoplist wasn't catching them.
+(Maybe remove them from the lemma list?
+Later-- gee, it's annoying that I have to switch to Windows to run this software.)

+Definitely need to go through that stoplist again to remove, for example, "de" and "st".

+Is there some way to know whether the differences actually... matter?
+Statistically speaking?

 ## 16 September 2014

 Met with Dr Miles; set next meeting for Sept 30.
 Goal for this term: acquire, and write up, *all* data intended to be used in the essay.